KangDroidSMProject/sabermod-manifest/README.md

 Intro and sources
 -----------------

-Only supported linux is Ubuntu 14.04-15.04 (Trusty-Vivid).
-ROM toolchains will be built on Ubuntu 14.04 Trusty.
-If you build on a newer ubuntu system, you may need to compile the toolchains from source in order to use the toolchains instead of using the prebuilt ones.
+Only supported linux is Ubuntu 14.04 (Trusty).

 Note: arm-eabi toolchains do not need specific versions of GLIBCXX installed.
 They can be used on a variety of linux systems.
 These toolchains will most likely not work without modifications to the kernels and the android system.
 View all the android source modifications at: https://gitlab.com/SaberMod

 Current source components are all from SaberMod gitlab with the exception of upstream merges from gnu and the android open source